2 Chronicles 8

 The phrase מִקֵּץ עֶשְׂרִים שָׁנָה ("at the end of twenty years") matches the timeframe in 1 Kings 9:10.
 This twenty-year period covers both the seven years of temple construction (1 Kings 6:38) and the thirteen years Solomon spent building his palace (1 Kings 7:1).

-The most striking divergence from Kings is in verse 2.
+The notable divergence from Kings is in verse 2.
 In 1 Kings 9:11-13, Solomon gives twenty cities in Galilee to Hiram of Tyre as payment for the timber and gold Hiram supplied for the building projects.
 Hiram inspects them, is displeased, and calls them "the land of Cabul" (a derogatory term possibly meaning "as nothing").
-In Chronicles, the transaction is reversed: Huram gives cities to Solomon, and Solomon rebuilds them and populates them with Israelites.
+In Chronicles, the transaction is reversed: Huram gives cities to Solomon, and Solomon rebuilds them and settles Israelites in them.
 The Chronicler uses the name חוּרָם rather than "Hiram," which may reflect a different Hebrew spelling tradition.
-The reversal of the city transfer is one of the clearest examples of the Chronicler's editorial method: he cannot allow Solomon, the ideal king and temple builder, to be seen giving away Israelite land to a pagan monarch.
-Some scholars suggest that the cities were first given by Solomon and then returned by Hiram, and that Chronicles records only the return, but the text itself gives no indication of this.
-The Chronicler's theological portrait of Solomon as an unblemished ruler is the more likely explanation.
+The reversal is a clear example of the Chronicler's editorial method.
+The simplest explanation is that he omitted the tradition of Solomon surrendering Israelite territory to a foreign king, a transaction at odds with his portrait of Solomon as the ideal royal builder.
+Some scholars propose that the cities were first given by Solomon and later returned by Hiram, with Chronicles recording only the return, but the text gives no indication of this.

 Forced Labor from Non-Israelite Peoples (vv.
 7-10)